davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

-Spring Boot for {pivotal-gemfire-name} provides auto-configuration support to configure {pivotal-gemfire-name} as the session management provider and store when {spring-session-data-gemfire-website}\[Spring Session for {pivotal-gemfire-name}\] is on your Spring Boot application’s classpath.
+Spring Boot for VMware GemFire provides auto-configuration support to configure VMware GemFire as the session management provider and store when {spring-session-data-gemfire-website}\[Spring Session for VMware GemFire\] is on your Spring Boot application’s classpath.